CREATING A JUST WORLD!

 On the local level, our Ministry of Justice and Community Interface coordinates with a number of local Outreach Partners; members and friends of our church participate one-on-one with these groups to help the hungry and homeless families and to be good stewards of the Earth.

-The Ministry of Justice and Community Interface also makes year-end donations to several of our partners, such as Family Promise, Wings for Life, and East Central Ministries.
+The Ministry of Justice and Community Interface also makes year-end donations to several of our partners, such as Family Promise and East Central Ministries.

 If you click a heading below, it will link to that particular partner.